-Device Technologies began life in the 1990’s as an orthopedic joint replacement manufacturer and designer.
+Device Technologies began life in the&bnsp;1990s as a designer and manufacturer of orthopedic joint replacement devices.
 Over the ensuing years, the company has become a leader in medical technologies, from being the first company to distribute robotic, remote surgery tools in New Zealand, to building the world’s first complete artificial heart implant.

 About Device Technologies

 Device Technologies was founded in Australia in 1992.
 Since that time, the company has become a world leader in medical and surgical technologies.
 The company now distributes hundreds of brands of medical equipment and devices, ranging from cardiovascular equipment to spinal support implants.

 Serving global customers quickly, securely, and in a trusted fashion.

 Device Technologies is a worldwide distributor and designer of medical equipment, with high security needs.